 If you’re in Kyoto for spring, there is one must-do.
 See the Miyako Odori!
-Presented by the geisha of the Gion Kōbu geisha district each spring and held in the famous Kaburenjo Theatre in Gion, the geisha perform many different songs and plays enacting the seasons, culminating in the grand, cherry blossom finale.
+This is a colourful, traditional dance, presented by the geisha of the Gion Kōbu geisha district every spring.
+Held in the famous Kaburenjo Theatre in Gion, the geisha perform many different songs and plays enacting the seasons, culminating in the grand, cherry blossom finale.
 These dances have been performed yearly since 1872 and are one of the best and most authentic experiences of Japanese culture.
 Certain tickets also allow you to watch a geisha and maiko (geisha-in-training) perform a tea ceremony in which you get a bowl of green tea, a bean paste confection and a souvenir ceramic plate, before moving through to the grand theatre with its beautifully woven silkscreen, to watch the show.

 Arashiyama Cherry Blossoms

-About 30 minutes west of Kyoto is Arashiyama, home of the famed bamboo forest, but there are plenty of cherry blossom trees here, especially at the Nison-in Temple, along the river and in the mountains surrounding Arashiyama.
+About 30 minutes west of Kyoto is Arashiyama, home of the famed bamboo forest, but there are plenty of cherry blossom trees here, especially along the river and at the Nison-in Temple.

 Osaka Cherry Blossoms

 Surrounded by parks and moats, Osaka Castle has lots of pockets of over 4000 cherry blossom trees around it, including a nice weeping variety near the actual castle.
 You’ll find some of them lit up at night in the Nishinomaru Garden.